Core principles

 Carbon credits issued by Riverse must fund carbon-negative solutions that would not have occurred without the project’s mitigation activity.
 This principle, called additionality, ensures that climate financing spurs additional action to fight climate change, rather than subsidizing actions that would have happened anyway.

 Carbon credits cannot be issued for projects which would have occurred regardless of the sale of carbon credits, or for carbon removal/avoidance which would have occurred without the intervention of the project.
-Several types of additionality are described below.
 All projects must demonstrate their Regulatory Additionality, plus at least one type of additionality in the DPD.

-Permanence refers to a situation where the project’s emission avoidance/removal stays constant for the committed-upon duration.
+Permanence refers to a situation where the project’s carbon removal stays constant for the committed-upon duration (at least 100 years).
 Alternatively, a project may be non-permanent due to, for example, natural disaster (fires, drought, pests) or project mismanagement.
-The mitigation activity then only results in a temporary carbon removal or avoidance, which has a limited effect on climate change abatement.
+The mitigation activity then only results in a temporary carbon removal, which has a limited effect on climate change abatement.

 Permanence should be ensured through: